 In the meantime, the Sandia people returned, and by 1742, the village was called home to 441 people.
 But, they now faced another enemy — that of the raiding Navajo, Apache, and Comanche Indians.
 Over the years, the population diminished, and by 1900, the pueblo was called home to just 74 people.

-Today, the Sandia are a federally recognized Indian tribe with just under 500 members.
+The Sandia are a federally recognized Indian tribe with just under 500 members.
 The people are traditionally Tiwa speakers, although retention of the traditional language has waned with later generations.
 Their tribal government operates the Sandia Casino, Bien Mur Indian Market Center, and Sandia Lakes Recreation Area.

 The pueblo is located three miles south of Bernalillo off Highway 85.